 what is http protocol

 In the digital age, we often type a URL into our browsers.
 This lets us quickly access web pages, articles, and online services.
 A key technology makes this possible: the Hypertext Transfer Protocol, or Http protocol .
-This protocol is the main way that web browsers and servers communicate.
+This protocol is the main way that web browsers and web servers and servers communicate.
 It allows for easy information exchange and powers the World Wide Web.

 What is HTTP?